 Food allergies should not be a problem.
 If you have a food allergy you should be able to have the vaccine.

-If you have an allergic reaction to the first dose of the vaccine, you should not have the second dose.
+If you have a serious allergic reaction to the first dose of the vaccine, you should not have the second dose.
 You may be offered an alternative vaccine.

 People with weakened immune systems